michsos/raspi-camilladsp/README.md

-# Raspberry Pi CamillaDSP
+# Raspberry Pi CamillaDSP with Multichannel I2S

-This repository contains Ansible configuration and setup for running CamillaDSP on a Raspberry Pi with multi-channel audio support.
+This repository contains Ansible configuration and setup for running CamillaDSP on a Raspberry Pi with multichannel I2S input using an HDMI extractor, as described in [this AudioScienceReview forum thread](https://www.audiosciencereview.com/forum/index.php?threads/multichannel-audio-on-a-pi-will-get-a-whole-lot-easier-and-cheaper.48233/).

 ## Project Overview

 This project provides an automated way to configure a Raspberry Pi for high-quality audio processing using CamillaDSP.
 It handles:

-- Setting up I2S audio device tree overlays
+- Setting up I2S audio device tree overlays for multichannel audio via HDMI extractor
 - Installing and configuring CamillaDSP and its web GUI
 - Testing audio input via recording
 - Testing audio output via speaker tests
-- Configuring volume control
+- ~~Configuring volume control~~ (not currently supported)
-- Optional read-only filesystem for stability
+- ~~Optional read-only filesystem for stability~~ (not currently supported)

 ## Project Structure